Modes of Study

 Full-time study means enrolment in the 'normal full -time’ load of subjects or units that make up a course.
 Post-secondary education providers generally consider this to be the minimum amount of subjects that a student must undertake in order to complete their course within the minimum time-frame.
 This load can vary from course to course and between providers.

-For student income support eligibility, the Australian government’s Department of Human Services (DHS; previously called Centrelink) usually defines full-time study as 75 per cent of the load of subjects or units that a student is required to study in any given calendar year.
+For student income support eligibility, the Australian government’s Services Australia (previously called Department of Human Services and incorporating Centrelink, Disability Support Pension, Medicare etc) usually defines full-time study as 75 per cent of the load of subjects or units that a student is required to study in any given calendar year.
 Note, however, that a 75 per cent enrolment load will not normally enable you to complete a course in the minimum time-frame.

-However, the definition of full-time study by the DHS is quite flexible due to the different range and structure of post-secondary courses.
-The DHS also recognises the impact that substantial physical, mental health condition or intellectual disability may have on a student’s ability to undertake full-time study.
-For example, the DHS may deem a student that is studying 25 percent of the 'normal full-time' load of subjects or units to be a full-time student if their disability prevents them being able to study a heavier load.
+However, the definition of full-time study by Services Australia is quite flexible due to the different range and structure of post-secondary courses.
+The Services Australia also recognises the impact that substantial physical, mental health condition or intellectual disability may have on a student’s ability to undertake full-time study.
+For example, Services Australia may deem a student that is studying 25 percent of the 'normal full-time' load of subjects or units to be a full-time student if their disability prevents them being able to study a heavier load.

 Part-time study means enrolment in less than 75 per cent of the 'normal full-time’ load of subjects or units that make up a course.
 The subjects or units that can be undertaken is dependent on the course or program and what subject sequence is permitted (some subjects may need to be completed as prerequisites before you enrol in others).
 If you choose to study part-time you will take longer to finish your course than the usual minimum time-frame as you will be studying fewer subjects per semester than a full-time student.